islomar/payments-api/README.md

 * **Papertrail** addon of Heroku to read, search and monitor logs (private unfortunately).
     * Currently, an alert is configured to send to islomar@gmail.com an email in case an ERROR happens.
 * **Postman monitor** (private): https://is.gd/2L0TMw
-    * I would get an email if the server were down
+    * Not reliable, the requests used should be changed

 ### Basic Monitoring Services
 * Based in Micrometer (already included in Spring Boot).